godofecht/MandalaCreator/README.md

 Steps:

-1. Download and install processing
+1. Download and install processing: https://processing.org/download/
 2. Download this repository.
 3. Double click on the .pde file inside.
 4. Enjoy!